emttiew/BoostDirZipper/README.md

 # Overview

 **BoostDirZipper** is a lightweight console tool designed for efficient file compression and decompression.
-It utilizes the `boost iostreams` library and modern C++ techniques to manage file archives effectively, *including the option to skip adding files with identical binary content.
+It utilizes the `boost iostreams` library and modern C++ to manage file archives effectively, *including the option to skip adding files with identical binary content.

 Currently, BoostDirZipper only works with the gzip file format.